MOTORCYCLE BOOTS ARE DIFFERENT FROM OTHER BOOTS

 At the most advanced end, the Alpinestars Tech 10 boots incorporate toe and heel protection into a complete chassis made of thermo-plastics with varying levels of flex.

-SECONDARY PROTECTION: THE GENIUS YOU DON’T SEE
+SECONDARY PROTECTION: THE STUFF YOU DON’T SEE

 - Hyper-flexion: This is the opposite movement, where the natural angle of the joint becomes ever smaller and the limb sections move closer together than they were designed to do; an example for that would be the front section of the foot closing right up to the shin of your leg.
+Same problem.
+You have to slow down the force and halt the movement to prevent injury.

 Ankle brace systems